 - Google Scans your data – The files you upload are scanned by Google and then information is taken to create your user profile- which is public;

-- Google shares data with third-parties – While this might not be anything new, Google’s privacy agreement states that they can reproduce, modify, publish as well as other things.
+- Google shares data with third parties – While this might not be anything new, Google’s privacy agreement states that they can reproduce, modify, and publish as well as other things.
 Essentially, once you load a document onto Google Drive, it becomes Google’s property;

 - It is difficult to track your shared files – Once you have given someone permission to edit a document, they are able to share it with others and you aren’t told when this happens.
 Your documents could be found with a Google search;